KATHERINE GRACE

 Katherine Grace was born and raised in Wichita, Kansas, by her parents, Allison and Jeff Grace.
 She credits her family, including her younger brother, Jack, for shaping her into the person she is today.
 A proud graduate of Wichita Collegiate School, where she attended from early childhood through graduation, Katherine is now continuing her education at Texas Christian University (TCU) in Fort Worth, Texas.

-At Wichita Collegiate, Katherine was a multisport athlete and student leader.
-She captained the volleyball, basketball, and swim teams during her junior and senior years, served as Student Body President, and was a four-year member of Student Council.
-She also engaged in clubs like DECA, Pro-Humanitate, and Model United Nations.
+At Wichita Collegiate, Katherine was both a student leader and multisport athlete.
+She served as Student Body President and captained the volleyball, basketball, and swim teams; Katherine also actively participated in her school’s volunteer organization, DECA, and Model United Nations.
 Her passion for debate and forensics sharpened her skills in research, public speaking, and critical thinking, instilling values of leadership, integrity, and inclusivity that continue to guide her today.